-The Retired Pack has been in existence since 2002, when the 1993 litter was systematically tested for weakness.
+The Retired Pack has been in existence since 2002 when the 1993 litter was systematically tested for weakness.
 The instigators of those testing behaviors were Shadow and Malik, the arctic wolves who were born on May 8, 2000.
-Testing is a natural process that occurs in the wild as well as in captivity.
-The difference is that in the wild, wolves have the freedom to leave their pack or disperse.
-In captivity, managers have to make that decision for the wolves.
-So, we maintain a retired pack when those aging wolf decisions need to be made.
-The original Retired Pack of Mackenzie, Lakota and Lucas have all passed on.
-Malik passed on March 22, 2014, and Shadow on July 2, 2014.
+Testing is a natural process that occurs in the wild as well as with ambassador wolves, the difference is that in the wild, wolves have the freedom to leave their pack or disperse.
+For our ambassador wolves, the wolf care team has to make that decision for the wolves.
+Since its inception, several wolves have transitioned into retirement, with the move based on pack dynamics or aging health conditions.
+The wolf care team members are diligent in ensuring that the wolves’ quality of life is the focus of care in those final years.

-Even though the Retired Pack is not directly on public display, (the whole idea of retirement is to get some relief from the sights and sounds of a busy exhibit), we continue to have wolf log postings, YouTube footage, Webinars and a webcam positioned in one of the three retired enclosures.
+Even though the Retired Pack is not directly on public display, (the whole idea of retirement is to get some relief from the sights and sounds of a busy exhibit), we continue to have wolf log postings, YouTube footage, webinars, and webcams positioned throughout the retirement area.

 The Center’s ambassador wolves represent their wild counterparts and are our best teachers, exhibiting behaviors and displaying their physical adaptations to the world.
-You can support the ongoing care of our ambassador wolves through membership, donations, Wolf Guardian Sponsorships, and exclusive Wolf Den Store merchandise.
+You can support the ongoing care of our ambassador wolves through membership, donations, sponsorships, and exclusive Wolf Den Store merchandise.